 by PAOLO CORALLINI

-This belief is also facilitated by the ideology that is dominant in the world in which we live, a world that increasingly drives human beings towards the more pragmatic, materialistic and utilitarian aspects of living, directed only to the outward appearance of things.
-In order to understand how far this is from Aikido we should remember that O Sensei felt an ecstatic amazement at the harmony of the laws of nature and at the same time a humble admiration for this infinite and higher essence, the manifestation of the Divine.
+This belief is further encouraged by the ideology that is dominant in the world in which we live: our contemporary world increasingly drives human beings towards the more pragmatic, materialistic and utilitarian aspects of living, those directed only towards the outward appearance of things.
+In order to understand how far this is from Aikido, we should remember that O’Sensei felt ecstatic amazement at the harmony of the laws of nature and at the same time a humble admiration for this infinite and higher essence, for this manifestation of the Divine.

-Are you wondering which was the philosophical vision of O Sensei?
+Are you wondering which was O’Sensei’s philosophical vision?
 What is the purpose of Aikido?
 Why is it that the Founder used the three forms of the sacred square, triangle and circle to build and practice his “Divine Techniques”?
-Why did O Sensei indicate the development path of the Aikido student with a pyramid?
-Why many of the movements of Aikido are expressed with the symbol of the Infinite?
+Why did O’Sensei indicate the development path of the Aikido student with a pyramid?
+Why is it that so many Aikido movements are expressed through the Infinite symbol?

-Copyright Paolo N. Corallini – 2012
+Copyright Paolo N. Corallini ©2012